jax-ml/jax/docs/new_docs/101/transformations.md

 implementation detail, not an API, and in real code you'd use {func}`jax.debug.print`.
 We're doing it here purely for a look inside.)

 So the values may well be present.
 What traced code can't do is *specialize* on them.
-The function is traced once, to produce a single recorded program that must serve every element of the batch — so it can't take one particular control-flow branch based on one particular element's value.
+The operations applied must work for every element of the batch, so the traced code can't take one particular control-flow branch based on one particular element's value.
 Each element might want a different branch, and the trace can only record one:

 ```{code-cell}
 :tags: [raises-exception]